yiisoft/http-middleware/docs/guide/en/redirect-middleware.md

 This middleware responds with a redirect to the specified URL.
 You can provide an optional condition callable to control whether the redirect should be performed.

+> Read more about [redirecting](https://yiisoft.github.io/docs/guide/runtime/response.html#redirecting) in the Yii guide.

 ## General usage

 ```php